joshdewhurst/hand-of-zeus/README.md

     1. `sstream` is a library that provides string stream classes.
 For the purpose of my project, this allowed me to use `.eof()` and in creating my system I also tickered with the `getline()` function, both are within the `sstream` library

 ---
-# My Approach

-Going into this project, I had no clue where to start with C++.
-I had only seen it on job applications and knew that it was powerful enough for Google to use the language in their development.
-I researched starter C++ projects on GeeksForGeeks, and decided on a management system because I see the applicability of it across many fields.

-I created a timeline and challenged myself to be realistic in learning a new language and tackling a bigger project.
-I watched over 18 hours of lecture on C++ along with code alongs to familiarize myself with C++ libraries and methods and syntax.
-This was probably my favorite part, because I haven't done as extensive of a deep dive as this before.

-After doing research and watching lectures, I decided to start small and work my way out.
-I started by creating a basic user authentication and authorization method, and then started to fill out my functionality for my program.
-Once I completed the bones of my project I was able to style it--in a way--and put my personal touch on it.
-I was a Classics major in college and was happy to create a Greek and Roman themed project to show my love for ancient Mediterranean religion.
-___
 # User Stories

 ## An admin should be able to: